samay-jain/SmartClear---Desmoking-Dehazing-Image-with-Object-Detection-for-rescue-operation/README.md

 Dependencies: Ensure that the required dependencies, including Torchvision, PIL, Torch, OpenCV, and Ultralytics YOLO, are installed on your system.

-Weights for dehazing/desmoking and human detection can be downloaded from the link - https://drive.google.com/drive/folders/1SnwXBWQ-5dLs8wrsyJWJ71oXvXv0zWHs?usp=drive_link
+Weights for dehazing/desmoking and living being detection (Humans, Animals and Birds) can be downloaded from the link - https://drive.google.com/drive/folders/1SnwXBWQ-5dLs8wrsyJWJ71oXvXv0zWHs?usp=drive_link

 ## Execution Steps: